amgarton47/CS62data-structures/Git/project/README.md

    * check off `public` and `with README` options
    * click the green `Create repository` button
    * copy the returned URL and send it to your team mate
-* create a local clone
+* create a local clone (on a personal or lab machine)
-   * on a personal or lab machine, create a Terminal window
+   * start a Terminal window
    * `cd` to a directory where you want to do your work (e.g. your CSCI062 workspace).
    * make a local clone of the new repo, using the URL you copied, with a command like (obviously substituting in your github ID and repo name)